 This information will help you manage your diarrhea.

-Diarrhea is a watery bowel movement.
+Diarrhea is a watery or loose bowel movement, or the condition of having many bowel movements a day.
 It can also include stomach cramps, gas, or mucous discharge from the rectum (holding area for feces).
 Cancer treatments and some medical conditions can cause diarrhea.
 If you are having diarrhea, talk with your doctor or nurse.
 He or she may have recommendations for you that are different than those in this resource.

-- Do not drink alcohol or liquids with caffeine (e.g., coffee, tea, some sodas).
+Do not drink alcohol or liquids with caffeine (e.g., coffee, tea, and some sodas).
 They can make you dehydrated.

 Foods and Liquids to Avoid

 Fiber is the part of your food that does not get digested by your body.
 It forms the bulk that makes your stool (feces).
-Do not eat high-fiber foods while you have diarrhea.
-These foods include
+Do not eat high-fiber foods while you have diarrhea, including:

 - Whole-grain breads and cereals